NordicSemiconductor/pc-nrfconnect-docs/configuration.md

 ### Official apps

-Official apps are published to the npm registry.
-When adding an app through the _Add/remove apps_ UI, the app tarball is downloaded from the npm registry and extracted to `.nrfconnect-apps/node_modules`.
+Official apps are uploaded to `developer.nordicsemi.com`.
+When clicking on _Install_ in the launcher, the app tarball is downloaded from `developer.nordicsemi.com` and extracted to `.nrfconnect-apps/node_modules`.

 ### Local apps